jhanley1321/Open-Data-Manager/README.md

 * Add support for streaming data from websockets
 * Add support for Kakfa for streaming
 * Add support for Redis for caching
-* Add Airflow integration for ETL and scheudling
+* Add Airflow integration for ETL and scheduling
+* Add DBT support for data warehousing pipelines
 * Add docker container
 * Higher speed batch inserts
 * Dedciated Keys/password manager